Lakatos, Köves and Partners

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 Acquisition of real estate is subject to transfer tax.
-The general rate of transfer tax is 4% levied on the market value of the real estate.
-Various allowances are availabe for real estate traders, financial institutions and investment funds.
+The general rate of transfer tax is 4% (up to HUF 1 billion, and 2% above that; maximised in HUF 200M per property) levied on the market value of the real estate.
+Various allowances are available for real estate traders, financial institutions and investment funds.

 In general, the transfer of real estate is exempt from VAT under the VAT Act unless (i) the seller opted to apply VAT (the general rate is 27%), or (ii) building plot or new real estate is being sold.
 In the (i) case, the VAT is subject to reverse charge, i.e. to be assessed and paid by the purchaser.